justindachille/FL-Coalition/README.md

 # When Federated Learning Meets Oligopoly Competition: Stability and Model Differentiation

 Official Code for the paper "When Federated Learning Meets Oligopoly Competition: Stability and Model Differentiation" by Chao Huang, Justin Dachille, and Xin Liu.
-Currently under revision and submitted to IEEE Transactions on Network Science and Engineering.
+Accepted to IEEE Internet of Things Journal.

 ## Usage